What is the source of program funding?

 Visit www.Ready.NOLA.gov for information on renter's rights and guidance related to evictions, especially following a disaster.

-Who can apply for assistance from the Louisiana Emergency Rental Assistance Program?
+Who could apply for assistance from the Louisiana Emergency Rental Assistance Program?

-Both renters and landlords within the 57 parishes where the Louisiana ERAP is administered can apply.
-Generally, both parties will be required to provide information during the application process.
+Both renters and landlords within the 57 parishes where the Louisiana ERAP is administered could apply for consideration of an eligible renter.
+Both parties were requested to provide information during the application process.

 Are renters and/or landlords of mobile homes eligible to receive assistance under this program?

-Rental payments for either manufactured homes and / or the parcel of land the manufactured home occupies are eligible for financial assistance under the Louisiana ERAP.
-These eligible applicants are encouraged to apply to the program by visiting the Application Portal.
-For additional questions or support, call the Contact Center at 877.459.6555.
+Rental payments for either manufactured homes and / or the parcel of land the manufactured home occupies were eligible for financial assistance under the Louisiana ERAP.

 How do I apply for the Louisiana Emergency Rental Assistance Program?